 If you’re living in Hong Kong or planning to go there, speaking Cantonese is undoubtedly one of your greatest dreams.
-Imagine how great it is to be able to talk to the native Cantonese speakers with correct Cantonese pronunciation and Cantonese tones.
-Think also of the benefits that you can get when you’re fluent in the Cantonese language.
+Imagine how great it is to be able to talk to native Cantonese speakers with correct Cantonese pronunciation and Cantonese tones.
+Think also of the benefits you can get when you’re fluent in Cantonese.
 No wonder why many language learners are eager to learn Cantonese.

 Cantonese is one of the Chinese languages.
-It is the Chinese language spoken mainly in Hong Kong and Guangdong Province in Southern China.
-You might also hear about the other Chinese dialects, such as Mandarin, which is spoken in Mainland China, and other Chinese communities in the world.
+The Chinese language is spoken mainly in Hong Kong and Guangdong Province in Southern China.
+You might also hear about other Chinese dialects, such as Mandarin, which is spoken in Mainland China, and other Chinese communities worldwide.

 If you’re a language learner and you want to learn a new language, you have definitely searched for the easiest language to learn.
 That language with simple grammar, and easy writing system, and no difficult pronunciation are what we really want.
 So, it’s not surprising that you already knew that Cantonese is not an easy language to learn because of what you might have read online.
 There are actually a lot of articles and lists that put Cantonese as one of the hardest languages to learn.

 The US Foreign Service Institute (FSI), a department of the US government that prepares officials for overseas assignments, is well aware of the challenges of teaching English speakers a foreign language.
 Because of this, they came up with a list of the “hardest languages” to learn for English speakers, and Cantonese is second on the list.
 But, what really makes Cantonese seems hard?
 Here are the reasons that most Cantonese language learners say: